-And the best part – it’s nowhere near as messy as playdough!
+The best part – it’s nowhere near as messy as playdough!

 The ingredients for floam are similar to those you use for slime.
 If you’ve made DIY slime at home, you know the process!

-We bought a variety pack with different colors, but in the end, I liked the white beads with a bit of food coloring added best!
+We bought a variety pack with different colors, but in the end, I liked the white foam beads with a bit of food coloring added best!

 - 1/2 Cup of Polystyrene Micro Beads